Written by Peter Howitt

 Through the ins and outs of what happens in each of these lives, the question is what is better?
 Is she better off in a life with Gerry where he’s cheating on her and denying it over and over again while she continues to try to support the two of them?

 Or is she better off with James (portrayed by John Hannah)?
 She meets James while on the train after managing to catch it.
-The two begin a romance which stalls a bit, and then they meet up again.
+The two begin a romance that stalls a bit, and then they meet up again.
 However, it appears that he also is not what he seems and her heart seems destined to be broken once again.

 Both of these existences have parallels and yet are still different in their own way.
 To distinguish between the two realities, Helen changes her appearance drastically after having caught her lover with another and appears as a short-haired blonde while remaining with long auburn hair throughout the other existence.
 Although this might help at times, I found many of the jumps between the two realities to be fairly indistinguishable for a few moments, leaving me quite disoriented as to what was going on in the story.